OpenSWATH/documentation/docs/pyprophet.rst

 .. code-block:: bash

-   pyprophet peptide --in=merged.osw --context=run-specific \
+   pyprophet infer peptide --in=merged.osw --context=run-specific
-   peptide --in=merged.osw --context=experiment-wide \
+   pyprophet infer peptide --in=merged.osw --context=experiment-wide
-   peptide --in=merged.osw --context=global
+   pyprophet infer peptide --in=merged.osw --context=global

 This will generate individual PDF reports and store the scores in a non-redundant fashion in the OSW file.